IBM-Bluemix-Docs/va/va_index.md

 {:shortdesc}

 1. Log in to {{site.data.keyword.Bluemix_notm}}.
-2. Click **Catalog**.
-3. Under **Infrastructure**, click **Containers**.
+2. In the catalog, under **Infrastructure**, click **Containers**.
-4. Click the **Container Registry** tile.
+3. Click the **Container Registry** tile.
-5. Expand **Vulnerability Advisor** and click **Scanned Repositories**.
+4. Expand **Vulnerability Advisor** and click **Scanned Repositories**.
-6. To see the report for the image that is tagged `latest`, click the row for that repository.
+5. To see the report for the image that is tagged `latest`, click the row for that repository.
 The report shows the total number of issues and whether they are vulnerable packages or configuration issues.
 If no `latest` tag exists in the repository, the most recent image is used.
-7. To view information about each vulnerable package for the image you selected, in the **Vulnerable Packages Found** table, click the link in the **VULNERABILITIES** column to open the report.
+6. To view information about each vulnerable package for the image you selected, in the **Vulnerable Packages Found** table, click the link in the **VULNERABILITIES** column to open the report.
     1. To see more information, expand the summary.
     2. If an operating system distributor's notice is provided, click the link in the **OFFICIAL NOTICE** column.
-8. To view information about each configuration issue, in the **Configuration Issues Found** table, click the row for the issue.
+7. To view information about each configuration issue, in the **Configuration Issues Found** table, click the row for the issue.
-9. Complete the corrective action for each issue shown in the report, and rebuild the image.
+8. Complete the corrective action for each issue shown in the report, and rebuild the image.

 ### Reviewing a vulnerability report by using the CLI